 Feedback/writing exchange groups – each participant brings a short piece of writing to share for discussion.
 Groups typically include 3-5 writers and meet either monthly or weekly.

-- Write-on-site – participants meet at an agreed upon time and place to work on independent writing projects alongside other faculty.
+Write-on-site – participants meet at an agreed upon time and place to work on independent writing projects alongside other faculty.
 Arrive with any materials you will need to work on your own writing, and write in good company with other faculty.
 Stay as long as your schedule allows.
 Coffee and snacks provided to fuel your efforts.

 Some groups form around specific topics (i.e. experiential education), type of writing (creative writing or public scholarship), or faculty cohort (new faculty, associate professors, women faculty).
 Writing groups form in September, December, and May.
 Please contact Lead Writing Group Convener Melissa Simmermeyer (email@example.com)) if you are interested in joining or starting a writing group.